Electromagnetic Antennas for the Resonant Detection of the Stochastic Gravitational Wave Background: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this work, we develop the frequency response analysis of resonant EM detectors of high-frequency GWs first described in~\cite{Herman2021} and references therein.
 The present work completes previous ones by giving tools for computing the response in function of time or frequency, depending on the application.
 While temporal approach is more suitable for transient signals like inspiralling binary primordial black hole mergers, the frequency approach is more suited to the search of the SGWB.
-In addition, this brand new frequency approach gives us an analytical, straight-forward and maybe more intuitive way to compute the response of the considered detector, and fixed the mixed frame modeling mentioned in the literature.
-One can also examine directly the strain sensitivity at any given frequency.
+In addition, this brand new frequency approach gives us an analytical, straight-forward and maybe more intuitive way to compute the response of the considered detection scheme, and fixed the mixed frame modeling mentioned in the literature.
+It can also examine directly the strain sensitivity at any given frequency after setting the experimental design and study the noise sources.
 This approach is also suitable theoretically for any GW signal.
 We just need the Fourier transform for inspiral signals, and strain power spectral density for stochastic ones.
 We also confirm that choosing the cavity parameters is very important to define the frequency range where we want an optimal detection.
 This location of the resonant frequencies is also very important to emphasize the cut-off frequency for the SGWB.
-The detector response will get a massive drop above this special frequency.
-The possibility to combine several detectors of different radii is also very interesting because you can get resonant response of different frequency bands.
-These detectors are also a good addition to interferometers to detect SGWB at different frequencies.
+The detection scheme response will get a massive drop above this special frequency.
+If the studied model has no sharp cut-off as described here, we could possibly spot a change in the frequency distributon at a specific frequency.
+The possibility to combine several cavities of different radii is also very interesting because you can get resonant response of different frequency bands.
+These kind of detectors are also a good addition to interferometers to detect SGWB at different frequencies.
 We also get a more realistic model since we take account of the losses at the walls of the cavity, therefore smoothing the resonance peaks. \\ \\ We claim the present work give strong arguments in favor for resonant EM detectors in the crucial SGWB investigation.
-Further studies should investigate deeper the experimental feasibility of induced power detection on much shorter time scales than for axion haloscopes, as well as specific noise sources for this particular application.
+Further studies should investigate deeper the experimental feasibility of first order induced power detection, as well as specific noise sources for this particular application.
 Another point of interest for further consideration is how one can correlate several detections to recreate the PSD of stochastic signals.
 By the way, we have provided some important prospects for motivating further experimental work.
-The results presented here indicate that the strain sensitivity of such resonant detector can theoretically go below $10^{-30}$ for some frequencies.
+The results presented here indicate that the expected strain sensitivity of such resonant detector could theoretically go below $10^{-30}$ for some frequencies.
 Moving toward an experiment based on the results presented here will require common effort from scientific communities working on axion detection, high-precision physics in strong magnetic field environment and high-frequency gravitational wave.
 We are confident resonant EM detectors of high-frequency gravitational waves will one day become the antennas through which we will listen to the most ancient relic of the Big Bang, glimpsing even further at the very origins of the Universe.\\\\

 {\Roman{equation}}